cha0ticcoder/mcvx/README.md

 # mcvx

+A Minecraft 3D-Builder which is for:

+Building  Structures
+          Houses
+          Terrains
+          much more...

+Features planned:

+- Own Texturepacks
-Minecraft Voxel-Builder for Structures and other stuff :)
+- Models for Fences and other not-full-block Blocks